This particular model is a Bulova Sea King and the date code on the back (L6) dates it to 1956.

 Lift the barrel bridge.

 Always open the barrel to check the condition of the arbor and the mainspring.
-It’s been a while that I’ve seen a barrel that was as dirty as this one.
+It’s been a while since I’ve seen a barrel that was as dirty as this one.

 This causes swings in amplitude which is one of the reasons it doesn’t keep accurate time.
 It also causes the power reserve to drop.